Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 $r = k[NO_2]^2$

-We can picture the rate-determining step to be like the narrowest point in an hourglass; it is the "bottleneck" point of the reaction that determines how quickly reactants can become products.
+The rate-determining step is like the narrowest point in the hourglass; it is the "bottleneck" point of the reaction that determines how quickly reactants can become products.

 Assign this as a reading to your class

 Assign just this concept, or entire chapters to your class for free.
 You will be able to see and track your students' reading progress.